Enmingzz/CSC207_CompileError_group_project/README.md

 #### Purchasing a product

 If you want to purchase a product from your cart, simply click Buy Product.
-Then the seller will be prompted to select a schedule, and your display will appaer as below.
+Then the seller will be prompted to select a schedule, and your display will appear as below.

 <img width="681" alt="Screenshot 2024-07-21 at 18 06 15" src="https://github.com/user-attachments/assets/8a548b7a-cb2e-4680-bced-5effeaaf5e03">

 ### 4. Completing the trade